mocobeta/janome/docs_en/index.rst

 Note for analyzing large document set
 -------------------------------------

-At current version (0.2.x), Janome can consume large memory when a very large document is passed all at onece.
-Please split large documents into small chunks or sentences.
+At current version (0.2.x), Janome can consume large memory when a very large document is passed all at once.
+Please split large documents (larger than tens of killobytes) into small chunks or sentences.

 It is a known issue, we'll make efforts to control memory consumption for large documents at future releases.